kube-vip/kube-vip/README.md

 ### Alternative HA Options

-`kibe-vip` provides both a floating or virtual IP address for your kubernetes cluster as well as load-balancing the incoming traffic to various control-plane replicas.
+`kube-vip` provides both a floating or virtual IP address for your kubernetes cluster as well as load-balancing the incoming traffic to various control-plane replicas.
 At the current time to replicate this functionality a minimum of two pieces of tooling would be required:

 **VIP**:
 - [Keepalived](https://www.keepalived.org/)